fig-x/fig-x-data/ReadMe.md

 To add **artifact**, you may want to discuss with me briefly unless it's obvious (like a package or a library).
 To add a new **research** area, hmmm, you definitely want to ask me.
 But to add a paper to an existing area, you probably don't need to ask me.
 After you edit them locally, push to the github, wait for 1-2 minutes, and then definitely check [fig-x.github.io](https://github.com/fig-x/fig-x.github.io/tree/main) to see if anything breaks.
 If we don't have a coding person, report to Fumeng.
 (If the problem is misspecified json, you should fix your json...)
+A headshot must have an aspect ratio of 1:1, and a paper thumbnail must have an aspect ratio of 16:9.
+Check for any large files!

 ## people and people.json